 Blake glanced to the corner where several empty boxes lay folded up against the wall.
 Now they would have to repack everything and begin the next chapter of their life.

 Another scream carried down the hallway followed by some cheering and laughing.
 Usually Blake would be right with them, but something just didn't feel right today.
 He moved down the small hallway back into his room and reached within his drawer to select his outfit for the day.
 He combed his hair once more and snagged his bag within his hand.

-But no matter what Blake did he could not shake the feeling of dread that lingered around him.
+No matter what Blake did he could not shake the feeling of dread that lingered around him.
 Blake took the stairs two at a time without holding onto the railing.
 He shrugged his backpack further onto his shoulder and glanced out to the window on his left as he rounded the corner.
 The sun was just beginning to peak over the buildings and cast an ominous glitter of light down the dark stairwell.
 A few girls passed by him in the hallway, whispering to each other.
-When he tilted his head to look back at them- they giggled and kept walking.
+When he tilted his head to look back at them- one of them smirked and kept walking.

 Blake shrugged his backpack up on his shoulders.
 There were a lot of girls at the college that often fussed over him- except the girl that he wanted to pay attention to him.

 And that girl just happened to be the infamous Winter Vandelann.